Rafael Ramazotti

-Rafael Ramazotti de Quadros (born 9 August 1988), sometimes known as just Ramazotti for his Italian heritage, is a Brazilian association footballer who plays as a striker for Gibraltar National League club Glacis United.
+Rafael Ramazotti de Quadros (born 9 August 1988), sometimes known as just Ramazotti for his Italian heritage, is a Brazilian former association footballer who played as a striker.

 Club career

 Before signing with the Japanese club Avispa Fukuoka on a loan, Ramazotti had played in Brazil with several clubs, as well as appearing for a team in Portugal.
 He made his debut for Avispa Fukuoka in the 6–0 thumping Avispa received at the hands of Kashima Antlers on the 28 August 2011.

 After 4 substitute appearances, including a goal scored against Shimizu S-Pulse, he left Avispa having failed to avoid relegation.
 Soon after leaving Japan, he arrived in Switzerland where he signed a contract with FC Zurich until the end of the season, with an extension clause.

-DPMM FC
+DPMM

-Ramazotti signed with Bruneian club DPMM FC in 2015 and became the top-scorer of the Singapore S.League with 21 goals in a title-winning season.
+Ramazotti signed with Bruneian club DPMM in 2015 and became the top-scorer of the Singapore S.League with 21 goals in a title-winning season.
 He was also nominated for the Best Goal and Best Player awards.

 He won the S.League Golden Boot once again the following year, but his team finished in third place this time.
 He left DPMM after the conclusion of his third season with the Bruneian side, scoring 14 league goals.